fp-cybrilla/fp-cybrilla.github.io/mf-transactions/investment-account.md

 As part of the regulatory requirement, you need to verify the account ownership of the bank account given by the investor.
 There are two ways you can do the verification at present:
 a) Penny drop and match the bank a/c holder name that is returned, with the investor name
 b) Accept a cancelled cheque copy from the investor and manually match the name on the cheque with the investor name
 The names may not match 100% all the time.
 You have to be reasonably sure that the a/c belong to the investor.
-There are not set guidelines on what should be the match %.
+There are no set guidelines on what should be the match %.
 Currently we don't offer APIs to do these verifications.
 FP Investor APIs assume the bank a/c given is verified by you.